bozsahin/thebench/README.md

 Use UP and DOWN keys for command recall.
 TheBench keeps its specific command history.

-KEEP IN MIND THAT YOUR COMMAND HISTORY IS KEPT SEPARATELY DEPENDING ON FROM WHICH WORKING DIRECTORIES YOU HAVE RUN thebench.
+KEEP IN MIND THAT your command history AND the training files ARE KEPT SEPARATELY DEPENDING ON FROM WHICH WORKING DIRECTORIES YOU HAVE RUN thebench.

 ### How to develop a grammar